-Many women take multivitamins to maintain or improve overall health.
-Such supplements also typically include minerals such as calcium and zinc.
+Many women take multivitamins to maintain or improve health.
 Since oxidative stress plays a role in the development of many cancers, it is plausible that antioxidants might reduce cancer risk.
-This article summarizes data on whether supplements may be beneficial in lowering the risk of breast cancer recurrence.
+The current article summarizes data concerning whether supplements may be beneficial for those with breast cancer.

 Breast cancer and multivitamins use